medovina/natty/README.md

 ### Math library

-Natty's math library is in the `math` subdirectory, and includes several files:
+Natty's math library is in the `math` subdirectory, and includes these files:

 * `set.n` - definitions about sets
 * `fun.n` - definitions about functions
-* `nat.n` - a definition of the natural numbers plus many theorems about them
+* `nat.n` - the natural numbers, plus many theorems about them
-* `int.n` - a definition of the integers based on the natural numbers, plus many theorems about them
+* `int.n` - the integers, plus many theorems about them
-* `card.n` - cardinality of sets, including a proof of Cantor's theorem
+* `card.n` - cardinality of sets, including Cantor's theorem
-* `num.n` - a definition of divisibility and some theorems about it
+* `div.n` - divisibility and some related theorems, including Bézout's theorem
+* `rat.n` - rational numbers

-The theorems and proofs in `nat.n`, `int.n` and `num.n` largely follow those in the excellent textbook Number Systems and the Foundations of Analysis (Elliott Mendelson, 1973).
+The theorems and proofs in `nat.n`, `int.n`, `div.n` and `rat.n` largely follow those in the excellent textbook Number Systems and the Foundations of Analysis (Elliott Mendelson, 1973).
 However in Mendelson the first natural number is 1 but in Natty's library it is 0, so I have adapted various proofs accordingly.

 ### Documentation